 This was the only facet grade stone found from the work from the previous week.
 The stone had several large fractures and would need to be cut into 3 or 4 small stones.

-The small village above was located near the mine site.
+The small village above was located at the mine site.

 We spent a few hours at this shopping center in town.
 All locally made artwork and trinkets.
 I think prices were adjusted based on the customer.